This post may contain affiliate links. FinanceSuperhero only recommends products we know and trust ourselves.

-When it comes to saving money, one camp pushes for cutting back on the little things –occasional lattes, sodas, and snacks are the usual targets—while the opposing camp cheers the value of pursuing big wins to save money.
-If you’re looking to improve your budget, the simple truth is that big changes to your budget can be much more impactful.
+When it comes to saving money, there are two main theories.
+One pushes for cutting back on the little things –occasional lattes, sodas, and snacks are the usual targets—while the other aims for bigger savings.
+If you’re looking to improve your budget, the simple truth is that big changes to your budget usually make a much bigger impact on your bottom line.

 Depending upon the specifics, one or two changes can drastically improve your budget in ways that leaving Starbucks behind could never match.